 34 Million Defective Airbags

 Japanese airbag manufacturer Takata has just announced that the initial recall of exploding airbags has been expanded to nearly 34 million vehicles.
-This makes the current situation one of the largest consumer products recalls of all time.
+This makes the current situation one of the largest consumer product recalls of all time.
 ABC News Channel 10 reports that about one in seven cars on the road are being impacted by this recall.
 The airbags in question could inappropriately deploy and explode, sending shrapnel at the face, neck and chest region of drivers and passengers in impacted cars.
 At this time, six deaths are being attributed to the exploding airbags with many more injuries being reported.

 Holding Automakers Accountable